realm/realm-core/how-to-build.md

 ## Testing

 The core library comes with a suite of unit tests.
-You can run it in one of the following ways:
+You can run it with:

-    ctest

-or

-    cd build-dir/test
-    ./realm-tests
+    make check

 There are a number of environment variable that can be use the customize the execution.
 For example, here is how to run only the `Foo` test and those whose